aren55555/future-hw/readme.md

 * `./cmd/main.go` contains the entry point to the application
 * `./api/...` contains an HTTP Handler and implements the RESTful related logic
 * `./data/...` contains an interface definition of what the DB service is expected to provide.
-It also contains an in memory mock and a filesystem implementation of said interface
+It also contains an in memory implementation of the Data Store and it contain a stub/mock for unit testing
 * `./helpers/...` contains any common utils for testing
 * `./models/...` contains some code related to  modelling and validating the input JSON file format of the program